opengamedata/opengamedata-doc/source/Adding_a_Game.md

-# Adding a new game data exporter/extractor:
+# Adding a Game

+## Terminology

 First, a bit of terminology:

 - **feature**:
     Some piece of *data*, useful for analysis, that we can observe from gameplay event logs, **and/or** the code that extracts the observation from event logs.
     For example, a feature could be as simple as a boolean representing "player started level 1."
     On the other hand, a feature could be very complex, such as a string encoding the entire sequence of a gameplay session.
     In OpenGameData, we write implementations of an abstract `Feature` class, where each implementation calculates one feature given event logs as input.
     Features may be calculated at varying levels, described in the following definitions:
 - **per-session feature**:
     A feature that records data across an entire gameplay session.
 - **per-custom-count feature**:
     A feature that records data about something that may have multiple instances over a gameplay session.
     This could include levels (i.e. a feature may be "clicks in the level", and there are 20 levels), survey prompts, in-game quizzes, etc.
 - **per-level feature**:
     A per-custom-count feature that records data specifically about each level in a game.
     This is a sort of "informal" feature in OpenGameData - there are special features available to make Feature development easier for games that include a notion of "level," but these features are optional.
 - **population feature**:
     A feature that records data across many sessions of gameplay.

 In order to add a new game to the feature extraction tool, complete the following steps:

+## Steps to add the Game

-## 1. First, we must define some things about the data we are extracting.
+### 1. First, we must define some things about the data we are extracting.

 We do this in a JSON file, under the **games/<GAME_ID>** folder.
 The name of the JSON file should be the same as the game ID used in the database, by convention in all-caps.